phalpern/WG21-halpern/vector-execution-models.md

 > sequenced before Y in a single iteration of the serialization of the loop
 > and i <= j, then X~i~ is sequenced before Y~j~ in the SIMD loop.

-There are a number of problems with this definition of a SIMD loop:

- 1. It is not really a definition: The statement is a set of constraints on execution -- derived from an internal mental model of how vector execution works based on existing practice -- but it is not itself a model of vector execution and does little to help the programmer decide whether vector execution is appropriate to his/her problem.

- 2. It encourages people to think of task parallelism and vector parallelism as being the same thing, with only subtle differences, and it invites them to find ways to smooth over those differences.
-This paper will attempt to show that the differences between the two types of parallelism are substantial and it is important that we don't compromise the ability to exploit SIMD hardware in the interest of a fictitious uniformity.

- 3. It makes it difficult to discuss cross-lane operations.
-The description itself is consistent with certain cross-lane operations (e.g., prefix sum) but not others (e.g., shuffle).
-These operations are important for maximizing the benefit of simd hardware, but proposals to add such features would not fit well within the limited description of vector execution implied by the above dependency statement.
+This text makes fine standardese, but it is not a descriptive model.
+There is not enough information there for us to judge the soundness of the model or compare it to other models.
+Rather, the dependencies in the excerpt above are a natural consequence of a specific mental model (the wavefront model, as described in this paper) held by the authors of the paper.
+In the absence of a top-down description of the vector model, these dependencies appear subtle and cryptic to anybody who is not already steeped in the same mental model.
+As such, this formulation encourages people to gloss over the very real differences between vector parallelism and task parallelism.

 For these reasons, I have attempted in this paper to describe more complete models for vector execution.
+It is my hope that vector loop proposals such as those that succeed N3831 will be able to refer to this paper in their introductions and rationale.
+Similarly, proposals for reductions and other cross-lane operations can be related to these models.

-These models subsume the dependency statement from N3831 but are more descriptive.
-All of the models are intended to be implementable on modern SIMD hardware without being specific to any one architecture or CPU manufacturer.
+All of the models presented here are intended to be implementable on modern SIMD hardware without being specific to any one architecture or CPU manufacturer.
 There is precedent for abstract descriptions of common hardware patterns.
 The C standard describes a fairly detailed memory and execution model that applies to most, but not all, computation hardware.
 For example, the memory footprint